 Bhutan is the only carbon-negative economy in the world meaning it absorbs more CO2 than it emits, and the government has taken strict steps to protect the environment.
 Instead of taking the GDP as a baseline parameter for the country’s progress, the government has introduced the Gross Happiness Index.

-Total trade with the EU summed up to €37 million in 2023.
-With a small share of 0.9%, the EU is the fourth most important trading partner for Bhutan - but the second largest export destination with a share of 2.0%, after India.
+Total trade with the EU summed up to €25 million in 2025.
+With a share of 0.5%, the EU is the sixth most important trading partner for Bhutan.

-Almost all of Bhutan's exports to the EU were eligible for EBA preferences in 2023.
+Almost all of Bhutan's exports to the EU were eligible for EBA preferences in 2024.

-Bhutan's preference utilisation rate in 2023.
+Bhutan's preference utilisation rate in 2024.

-Share of zero-duty imports from Bhutan.
+Share of zero-duty imports from Bhutan in 2024.

 Access all info about EU-Bhutan relations on the International Partnerships website.